ZtechNetwork/MCBVanillaBehaviorPack/README.md

 - Updated documentation for `v1.14.X`.

 ```
-    All assets belong to Mojang & Microsoft.
+    All assets belong to Mojang Studios & Microsoft.
 ```